eglxiang/ytf/README.md

 Experiments on Youtube Face in the Wild (YFW).
+Please download the full dataset from http://www.cs.tau.ac.il/~wolf/ytfaces/ and cite the original paper at CVPR'11 if you publish the experiments on that dataset.

 Xiang Xiang (eglxiang@gmail.com), May 2016, MIT license.